thewtex/thesis/strain_estimation/strain_estimation.rst

 displacement is mostly continuous apart from the posterior wall-lumen boundary where divergence is recorded.
 This pattern is shown in |lsq_vessel|\ b) and with greater detail in |lsq_vessel|\ c).
-If the support of a derivative kernel operator operator passes over this discontinuity, erroreous values will extend from the discontinuity almost the length of the kernel in both directions from the discontinuity.
+If the support of a derivative kernel operator passes over this discontinuity, erroneous values will extend from the discontinuity almost the length of the kernel in both directions from the discontinuity.